noenic/ShareFall/README.md

 Content sharing between IOS and other operating systems is always annoying.
 Snapdrop was a good alternative but doesn't offer as good integration as I hope ShareFall will, plus snapdrop doesn't work all the time.

-# What can't it do ?
+# What can it do ?